New Zealand looks to Asia

 Two shifts took place in the 1970s that fundamentally changed New Zealand’s relations with Asia:

-- The UK’s 1973 decision to join the European Economic Community forced New Zealand to diversify its exports and develop new markets, rather than continue to depend on exporting to the UK.
+- The UK’s 1973 decision to join the European Economic Community forced New Zealand to diversify its exports and develop new markets, as it could not rely on contiued exports to the UK.
 Japan became New Zealand’s third-largest trading partner, although frictions persisted over access to the Japanese market for New Zealand’s agricultural exports.

 - Rapid growth in the economies of the ‘Asian Tigers’ (South Korea, Taiwan, Singapore and Hong Kong) meant Asia was no longer seen as poor and needy.
 Rather, it promised potential new markets for New Zealand exports.
 With the end of the Cold War in 1991, further new markets opened up in China and across South-East Asia.